Why Choose Cedars-Sinai Marina del Rey Hospital for Septoplasty?

-Our expertly trained otolaryngologists at Marina Del Rey Hospital take great pride in their ability to safely perform surgeries and helping their patients regain their health.
+Our expertly trained otolaryngologists at Cedars-Sinai Marina del Rey Hospital take great pride in their ability to safely perform surgeries and helping their patients regain their health.

 After an injury, or even at birth, some people can have a deviated septum.
 This, in turn, causes a number of different symptoms such as having difficulty breathing, experiencing frequent nosebleeds, snoring loudly, sleep apnea and sometimes losing the ability to smell.
 Patients who are suffering from this may want to consider septoplasty.

 The septum is a cartilaginous structure covered in mucosa that separates the nose into two nostrils.
 A deviated septum is a condition in which this wall is displaced, restricting air passage in one or both nostrils.
 Because of this fact, people can suffer from various symptoms.
 In severe cases, they need a septoplasty in order to live normal lives.

 A septoplasty is a surgical procedure in which the surgeon will reposition the septum in the right place to help clear the blockage and clear the airways.

 Usually, the patient is put under general anesthesia, but he may choose to have it done locally.